 About the Job

 Are you a recent Year 12 graduate who wants to develop your skills before pursuing study, or take the time to think about your career direction?
-Or have you been thinking about a job in the Navy but aren’t sure it’s right for you?
+Or have you been thinking about a job in the Air Force but aren’t sure it’s right for you?
 Maybe you just want a break from your current job to travel and challenge yourself?

 The Air Force Gap Year program provides young Australians who meet general entry requirements an opportunity to broaden their life experience with only a one year commitment.
 The program offers a 'try before you buy' experience of Air Force training and lifestyle for young men and women, without any obligation to serve beyond the program period.